The next building boom: Construction keeps pace with growing university | More

 The New Jersey Statewide Transfer Agreement is a comprehensive and uniform articulation agreement that provides for seamless transfer from any New Jersey community college to participating New Jersey four-year institutions.
 Per this Agreement, an Associate of Arts (A.A.) degree or Associate of Science (A.S.) degree will satisfy all lower-level General Education requirements for a Bachelor of Arts (B.A) or Bachelor of Science (B.S.) degree, with the exception of major-specific prerequisites or special graduation requirements that were not completed within the associate degree.

-Rowan University accepts assessments of credits by external agencies including CLEP, Advanced Placement, the American Council on Education, and, through the Prior Learning Assessment Network agreement, Thomas Edison State College.
+Rowan University accepts assessments of credits by external agencies including CLEP, Advanced Placement (AP), the American Council on Education, and, through the New Jersey Prior Learning Assessment Network agreement, Thomas Edison State College.
 Rowan University also awards transfer credit for International Baccalaureate (IB) examinations.

 As of Fall 2008, the course Intermediate Algebra is equivalent to a basic skills course and is no longer accepted in transfer as counting for earned hours towards graduation.

 As of Fall 2009, the course Computer Literacy is equivalent to a basic skills course and is no longer accepted in transfer as counting for earned hours towards graduation.